-Having done my best to recommend Nancy’s Point to them, I then added this name to the mix:
+Having done my best to recommend Nancy’s Point to them, I then added another slide:

 “If you have a patient living with rheumatoid arthritis, and you are not referring her to Kelly O’Neill’s blog called RA Warrior, you are doing that patient a disservice!“

-Not only was this article packed with Kelly’s own shoe recommendations and photos, but there are also dozens of helpful comments from her blog readers who have been forced to become experts on the subject of footwear for rheumatoid disease patients.
-And in Kelly’s intriguing article called “20 Things Not to Say to a Rheumatoid Arthritis Patient“, we learn that nobody (especially physicians) should ever say, “At least it’s not cancer…” In her “Working and Rheumatoid Arthritis” article, she offers helpful pointers for managing both workplace and symptom challenges, describing, for example, a woman whose boss refused to acknowledge obvious physical problems, adding “her boss makes her stand on her feet for hours doing a job which could possibly be done while sitting.”
+Not only was this article packed with Kelly’s own recommendations and photos, but there are also dozens of helpful comments from her blog readers who have been forced to become experts on the subject of footwear for rheumatoid disease patients.
+And in Kelly’s intriguing article called “20 Things Not to Say to a Rheumatoid Arthritis Patient“, we learn that nobody (especially physicians) should ever say, “At least it’s not cancer. . .”

-Here’s one dead easy way that physicians can offer tangible support to their newly-diagnosed female heart patients, and the work’s already been done for you by WomenHeart: The National Coalition for Women with Heart Disease.
-They offer a free peer-support program called Sister Match – a one-to-one matching between your patient (by phone, email or in-person) and a Mayo Clinic-trained peer counselor who has completed WomenHeart Science & Leadership training at Mayo.
-Link to the Sister Match questionnaire for patients is below, under “See also”.
+Here’s one dead easy way that physicians can offer tangible and credible support to their newly-diagnosed female heart patients, and the work’s already been done for you.
+It’s called Sister Match – a one-to-one matching between your patient (by phone, email or in-person) and a Mayo Clinic-trained peer counselor who has completed WomenHeart Science & Leadership training at Mayo.

-Speaking of Mayo Clinic, here’s another suggestion for physicians who’d like to float a trial balloon to see how this peer-to-peer support referral idea might work, just write down the Mayo Clinic link to ‘Patient Care and Health Information’ (http://www.mayoclinic.org/patient-care-and-health-information) on a prescription pad.
-This is a solid reputable resource covering the basics of symptoms, diagnostic tests, prevention, causes and treatment of hundreds of medical conditions, as well as an online support community called Mayo Clinic Connect,which offers peer-to-peer support from other patients, along with a team of Mayo Clinic moderators who maintain trustworthy content.
+Speaking of Mayo Clinic, here’s another suggestion for physicians who’d like to float a trial balloon to see how this peer-to-peer support referral idea might work, just write down the Mayo Clinic link to ‘Patient Care and Health Information’ (www.mayoclinic.org/patient-care-and-health-information) on a prescription pad.
+This is a solid reputable patient resource covering the basics of symptoms, diagnostic tests, prevention, causes and treatment of hundreds of medical conditions, as well as an online support community called Mayo Clinic Connect, which also offers peer-to-peer support from other patients, along with a team of Mayo Clinic moderators who maintain trustworthy content.

 Doctors, please don’t be afraid to advise your patient – no matter what her diagnosis – to seek practical day-to-day tips from the people who know firsthand what it’s like to get through those days: other patients.

-Physicians who are still reluctant to do this will be “doing that patient a disservice.“
+Physicians who still refuse to do this will be “doing that patient a disservice.“

-And if you’re still interested in finding out if it’s “normal” for newly diagnosed heart patients to experience crushing fatigue while just taking a shower, you can find out more in this Heart Sisters blog article.
+And if you’re still unaware that newly diagnosed heart patients often experience crushing fatigue while just taking a shower, you can find out more in this Heart Sisters blog article.

-Q: What are some of your own recommendations for online patient resources you like?
+Q: What are some of your own recommendations for credible online patient resources?

-NOTE FROM CAROLYN: I wrote much more about why we seek out other women for support and help in my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).
+NOTE FROM CAROLYN: I wrote much more about why we seek out other patients for support in my book, “A Woman’s Guide to Living with Heart Disease” .
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 30% off the list price).

 Image: Gerd Altmann, Pixabay